JannikLassahn/vuforia-uwp-driver/README.md

 # Vuforia Driver for UWP

 This project demonstrates a way to use cameras that are not recognized or supported by Vuforia (UWP only).
 This is made possible by the [External Camera](https://library.vuforia.com/content/vuforia-library/en/articles/Solution/external-camera.html) feature from Vuforia and the lower-level [MediaCapture APIs](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.mediacapture).

-The code is based on Vuforia SDK 10.2.5.
+The driver is written in standard C++ thanks to [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/).

 ## Requirements
 * at least Vuforia SDK 10.2.5
-* at least Windows 10 SDK 14393
+* at least Windows 10 SDK 17134
 * Visual Studio 2019 with workload for UWP development with C++

 ## Build